 Prior learning recognised

-Recognition of Prior Learning (RPL) can occur within this course for related:
+Recognition of Prior Learning (RPL) can occur for all units within this course for related:

 - Formal learning — learning gained through study in a structured, accredited program that leads to full or partial achievement of a qualification; and/or